Thursday, 7 February 2019

 27th January 2019.

-After Basaralu Mallikarjuna Temple’s Visit our next destination was to Nagamangala.
-It was planned to visit Perumal and Shiva temples built by Hoysala dynasty.
-Nagamangala was a Vaishnava centre and received patronage since the time of Vishnuvardhana ( 1116 AD).
-During the period of Veera Ballala-II, Nagamangala was developed in to an agrahara called “Vira Ballala Chaturvedi Bhattaratnakara”.
+After the Basaralu Mallikarjuna Temple’s Visit, our next destination was Nagamangala.
+It was planned to visit the Perumal and Shiva temples built by the Hoysala dynasty.
+Nagamangala was a Vaishnava center and received patronage since the time of Vishnuvardhana (1116 CE).
+During the period of Veera Ballala-II, Nagamangala was developed into an agrahara called “Vira Ballala Chaturvedi Bhattaratnakara”.

 The salient features of this temple are…

-The temple is facing east with a 7 tier Rajagopuram, without much stucco images.
+The temple faces east with a 7-tier Rajagopuram, without many stucco images.
 A Garuda thoon / Gamba is in front.
 Plaipeda and Dwajasthambam are immediately after the Rajagopuram.
-The sanctum sanctorum consists of 3 sanctums / garbhagriha, antarala, a common navrang / ardha mandapa and a large pillared maha mandapa.
-The Navrang has two shrines on north and South.
-On the east side the maha mandapa opens to jagathy.
-The temple structure is constructed with soap stone, raised on a 4 feet jagati with the conventional moldings is stellate in the area of sanctum and indented in the region of maha mandapa.
+The sanctum sanctorum consists of 3 sanctums / garbhagriha, antarala, a common navrang / ardha mandapa, and a large pillared maha mandapa.
+The Navrang has two shrines on the north and South.
+On the east side, the maha mandapa opens to jagathy.
+The temple structure is constructed with soapstone, raised on a 4-foot jagati with the conventional moldings is stellate in the area of sanctum, and indented in the region of maha mandapa.

-The temple is built on the jagati leaving a space of 6 feet all round which serves as circumambulatory passage.
-The western vimana is star shaped while north and south there are no vimanas.
-The conventional moldings of adhisthana, a single pilastered turreted wall, is a beautiful hiking carving retains its majesty.
+The temple is built on the jagati leaving a space of 6 feet all around which serves as a circumambulatory passage.
+The western vimana is star-shaped while north and south there are no vimanas.
+The conventional moldings of adhisthana, a single pilastered turreted wall, is a beautiful hiking carving that retains its majesty.
 There no images like Basaralu Mallikarjuna Temple.
-The western main sanctum faces east and the image of presiding deity Kesava, is completely covered with alangara ( flower decoration ), six feet tall, stands on a garuda pedestal.
+The western main sanctum faces east and the image of the presiding deity Kesava, is completely covered with alangara (flower decoration), six feet tall, and stands on a garuda pedestal.
 It is well-sculptured and serene in expression, so it is called Saumyakshava.
-While upper hands holds Sangu & Chakra, the lower hands are in Padma and gada.
-Other two sanctums / garbhagriha have a Venugopala with Rukmini in the south and Lakshminarasimha in the north respectively.
-These shrines are added at a latter date.
-The pillars and ceilings of the arthamandapa / navrang are treated with varied and attractive designs.
+While the upper hands hold Sangu & Chakra, the lower hands are in Padma and Gada.
+The other two sanctums/garbhagriha have a Venugopala with Rukmini in the south and Lakshminarasimha in the north respectively.
+These shrines are added at a later date.
+The pillars and ceilings of the ardha mandapa/Narang are treated with varied and attractive designs.

 The total temple was not constructed by the Hoysalas.
-Up to sanctum was built by the Hoysalas and latter north and south sanctums without vimanas, maha mandapas, prakara wall cloistered all round, a subsidiary shrine were added during post- Vijayanagaras period.
-Ugra Narasimha, the only sculpture is found on the central part on the southern wall of western Vimana.
+Up to the sanctum was built by the Hoysalas and later north and south sanctums without vimanas, maha mandapas, prahara walls cloistered all around, and a subsidiary shrine was added during the post-Vijayanagaras period.
+Ugra Narasimha, the only sculpture is found on the central part of the southern wall of western Vimana.

 HISTORY & INSCRIPTION

-The Ballala-II, 1171.CE, inscription mentions a large number of grants was made to an agrahara.
+The Ballala-II, 1171.CE, the inscription mentions a large number of grants were made to an agrahara.
 Experts of the opinion that the temple was built during Veera Ballala –II.

 The 1329 CE, inscription mentions a land was gifted to Chennakesava temple by Mallideva, an officer of Hoysala Dynasty and his wife Channadevi.

-The rest of the inscriptions belongs to the Vijayanagara period.
-In that one 15th century inscription CE mentions about setting up of a pillar at a cost of 4 gadyanas and another 16th century inscription mentions a grant during Sadasivaraya period.
+The rest of the inscriptions belong to the Vijayanagara period.
+One 15th-century inscription CE mentions about setting up of a pillar for 4 gadyanas and another 16th-century inscription mentions a grant during the Sadasivaraya period.

 TEMPLE TIMINGS: